8 Ways To Teach Climate Change In Almost Any Classroom

 4. Do citizen science.

 Terry Reed is the self-proclaimed "science guru" for seventh-graders at Prince David Kawananakoa Middle School in Honolulu.
-He's also spent a year sailing the Caribbean, and on his way, he collected water samples on behalf of a group called Adventure Scientists, to be tested for microplastics (spoiler: even on remote, pristine beaches, all the samples had some).
+He has also spent a year sailing the Caribbean, and on his way, he collected water samples on behalf of a group called Adventure Scientists, to be tested for microplastics.
+(Spoiler: Even on remote, pristine beaches, all the samples had some.)

 He has assigned his students to collect water samples from beaches near their homes to submit for the same project.
 He also has them take pictures of cloud formations and measure temperatures, to see changes in weather patterns over time.
 "One thing I stress to them, that in the next few years, they become the voting public," he says.
 "They need to be aware of the science."